polypheny/Website/documentation/Sources/MySQL.md

 title: MariaDB / MySQL Adapter
 ---

-This adapter allows mapping existing tables on a remote MariaDB oder MySQL database into the schema of Polypheny-DB.
+This adapter allows mapping existing tables on a remote MariaDB or MySQL database into the schema of Polypheny-DB.
 One adapter can map multiple tables.
 This allows push-down of larger portions of a query.
 While the schema must be static and cannot be changed with Polypheny-DB, the data on the remote tables can be updated independently of Polypheny-DB.
 Polypheny-DB connects to the remote database system as a client and providing full support for transactions.

 ## Adapter Settings